 Existing conditions of the 1.3-mile Magee Marsh Shoreline Protection Barrier.

-Early in the project, KS Associates assisted ODNR with preparing conceptual-level opinions of probable costs for the repairs; developing a plan for phasing the project taking into consideration budgets and funding sources; developing a permitting strategy that outlined the required permits and timeframes for obtaining agency approvals; and creating implementation schedules for the design and construction of the project.
+In 2017, ODNR contracted with KS Associates to provide design services to repair the revetment, including the earthen embankment, filter and armor stone, and gravel access roads.
+KS worked closely with ODNR and prepared conceptual-level opinions of probable costs for the repairs; developed a plan for phasing the project taking into consideration budgets and funding sources; developed a permitting strategy that outlined the required permits and timeframes for obtaining agency approvals; and created implementation schedules for the design and construction of the project.

 In August 2022, final design plans and cross sections were submitted to ODNR two months ahead of schedule allowing the project to go out to bid two months early, in September 2022.